shalabycr7/Paint-Applet-with-java/README.md

 # Paint-Applet-with-java
-A small paint applet with java meant to be the final project for my summer training at ITI
+A small paint/scribble app using applet with java meant to be the final project for my summer training at ITI

 # Changelogs
+#### v 0.4
+* Added the ability to draw dashed shapes and lines
+* minor bug fixes
 #### v 0.3
 * Implemented free-hand mode
 * Added undo button